-Allegations of abuse, neglect, or exploitation: All allegations of ANE must be reported as outlined in Section 4.
+Allegations of abuse, neglect, or exploitation: All allegations of ANE must be reported as outlined in Section 4 and are always categorized as critical.

 Accident, No Apparent Injury: If not due to suspected abuse, neglect, or exploitation, is an internal incident.
 If reporting an injury, use Injury Types.